Refresh

 $ $ $ $

-George Brown College is a major presence in downtown Toronto, with three sizable campus locations and over 30,000 full- and part-time students earning degrees in its 170-plus programs.
+George Brown College is a major presence in downtown Toronto, with three sizeable campus locations and over 30,000 full- and part-time students earning degrees in its 175 programs.

 Looking for hands-on experience?
 George Brown makes it a focal point of your education, with apprenticeships, co-ops, field placements and more at either real or simulated workspaces.
 All of GBC’s career-focused programs include at least one experiential learning opportunity, such as honing culinary skills at the college’s student-run restaurant or treading the boards at the Young Centre for the performing arts in Toronto’s trendy Distillery district.
 Students at the WAVE (wellness, applied research and visionary education) centre deliver dental and hearing assessments in a state-of-the-art clinical setting.

-Eighty-one per cent of GBC students land a job within six months of graduating, and more than 83 per cent of employers express satisfaction with their GBC hires.
+At George Brown, 83.6 percent of students land a job within six months of graduating, and 89.3 percent of employers express satisfaction with their GBC hires.

 Popular Programs

 George Brown is a top destination for anyone interested in culinary arts and hospitality.
-The faculty currently offers nine programs, including advanced and beverage business management, hotel operations, event planning and an honors bachelor of business administration in hospitality.
-Baking and pastry arts management is among the popular choices in 2024.
+The Chef School and School of Hospitality and Tourism Management offer 22 programs between them, ranging from cook apprentice and culinary management to event planning and hospitality services.
+Baking and pastry arts management is among the popular choices.

-The faculty of health is another top draw, with competitive programs in autism and behavioural science, dental hygiene, practical nursing and a four-year BScN.
+The faculty of health is another top draw, with competitive programs in autism and behavioural science, dental hygiene, practical nursing, and a four-year BScN.
+A stand out certificate program is the deafblind and intervenor studies certificate, a one-year program training students to help those with deafblindness, and the only program of its kind in Canada.

 Other popular programs run a wide gamut, with specialties such as carpentry and renovation, construction techniques, interior design and marketing management.